arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Installing Additional Dependencies

-To make it easy to flash any Machine Learning model created with Edge Impulse onto the Nicla Voice, we need to install the Arduino CLI and Edge Impulse CLI.
-Follow [this article](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nicla-vision#installing-dependencies) from Edge Impulse to install both properly.
+To make it easy to flash any Machine Learning model created with Edge Impulse® onto the Nicla Voice, we need to install the Arduino CLI and Edge Impulse® CLI.
+Follow [this article](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nicla-vision#installing-dependencies) from Edge Impulse® to install both properly.

 ### Uploading the Model

 Now that everything needed for flashing the firmware and the model to the Nicla Voice is installed, we can finally flash the board with our model.
-Extract the files that were packed into the .zip file received from Edge Impulse when the model was built into a folder.
+Extract the files that were packed into the .zip file received from Edge Impulse® when the model was built into a folder.
 Now run the "flash" file that corresponds with the OS on the machine you are using.
 As shown in this list:

 - Use **flash_windows.bat** if you are using a PC
 - Use **flash_mac.command** if you are using a MAC